mardix/assembly/docs/docs/index.md

 - Jinja2 for templating language

-- Multi application

-- Web Assets

-- CLI/Scripts
+- Multi application: Allow to share the same codebase but with multiple applications.

+- Web Assets: To easily manage your static content: css, js, images etc...

 - Inbuilt development server

+- And much more...

 ---